 How to Learn More About CNNs

-Convolutional neural networks require Neural Network Toolbox.
+Convolutional neural networks require Deep Learning Toolbox.
 Training and prediction are supported on a CUDA® capable GPU with a compute capability of 3.0 or higher.
 Use of a GPU is recommended and requires Parallel Computing Toolbox™.

 - Introduction to Deep Learning: What Are Convolutional Neural Networks?